PeterWANGHK/SAFER/README.md

 A physics-informed propagated risk field can serve as a structured intermediate representation that improves RL tactical planning by making safety, progress, and externality measurable and learnable.

+Unlike prior risk-aware RL methods that use instantaneous scalar risk penalties, this model learns a differentiable PDE-governed risk field and explicitly maps the field to surrounding-vehicle exposure and social externality.
+This allows risk to influence both the policy observation and the reward hierarchy.

 Preliminmary model for PDE-governed risk field propagation modeling used could be found at [DRIFT](https://github.com/PeterWANGHK/DRIFT.git)

 ![Methodology graph](assests/methodology_8007.jpg)